 It is exactly what it sounds like.

-HIIT involves workouts that get your heart rate elevated and make you breathe really heavy in a short amount of time.
+These are the type of efforts that will get your heart rate elevated and make you breathe heavy really quickly.

-Imagine how you would feel after sprinting as fast as you possibly could for 1-2 minutes.
-The purpose of HIIT is to make you feel high levels of exhaustion every time.
+Imagine how you would feel after sprinting as fast as you possibly could for 60 seconds.
+The purpose of HIIT is to make you feel high levels of exhaustion at each interval.

 The great thing about HIIT is that it can use different types of exercises to get you to that level.

 As you can imagine, this kind of training is expensive and will use up a lot of energy resources.

 The best news is, HIIT workout sessions could be done in as little as 10-15 minutes a day.

 You do not want a HITT session to last any longer than this.

 Effective Ways to Do HIIT Workouts on a Busy Schedule

 Here are three effective ways that you could implement a HIIT session into your workout.